Rakshit460/doctorbackend/README.md

 - `Github`: `https://github.com/Rakshit460/doctorwebapp`

 ## Things to come in next version
--  Currently no login present for webapp hardcoded rakshit is sent in api as a user .
+-  Currently no login present for webapp hardcoded rakshit is sent in api as a user so in upcoming version login will be there
--  All validation scenarios are not covered
+-  All validation scenarios are not covered .
+In upcoming version validations will be covered